June 24, 2025

 Embracing a holistic approach, we promote healthy lifestyle habits and offer patients and their families education and resources.
 Our commitment extends to providing follow-up care and aftercare programs, ensuring ongoing support for our patients as they navigate their journey to overcome anxiety and regain control over their mental health.

-At Integrative Psych, we are your premier destination for integrative and evidence-based therapy in New York City.
-Our Anxiety Psychiatrist in New York specializes in providing compassionate care and evidence-based treatments to support individuals in managing and overcoming anxiety disorders.
+At Integrative Psych, we are your premier destination for integrative and evidence-based therapy.
+Our Anxiety Psychiatrist specializes in providing compassionate care and evidence-based treatments to support individuals in managing and overcoming anxiety disorders.
 Our team of experienced and compassionate therapists specializes in a wide range of mental health services, tailored to meet your unique needs.
-Whether you are seeking assistance with psychodynamic therapy nyc, bipolar disorder nyc, high-functioning anxiety nyc, complex PTSD nyc, or any other mental health concerns, we are here to support you on your healing journey.
+Whether you are seeking assistance with psychodynamic therapy, bipolar disorder, high-functioning anxiety, complex PTSD, or any other mental health concerns, we are here to support you on your healing journey.

-For those suffering from high-functioning anxiety nyc, we offer specialized therapy to help you better understand and cope with your anxiety in a productive and healthy manner.
-Our therapists are trained in cutting-edge techniques such as mindfulness-based cognitive therapy nyc and can work with you to develop skills that will enable you to effectively manage your anxiety and live a more fulfilling life.
+For those suffering from high-functioning anxiety, we offer specialized therapy to help you better understand and cope with your anxiety in a productive and healthy manner.
+Our therapists are trained in cutting-edge techniques such as mindfulness-based cognitive therapy and can work with you to develop skills that will enable you to effectively manage your anxiety and live a more fulfilling life.

 Yes, anxiety can cause sleep problems.
 Stress can lead to racing thoughts, excessive worrying, and physical symptoms like restlessness, making falling or staying asleep difficult.
 It can also cause nightmares and night sweats, further disrupting sleep patterns.